helidon-io/helidon/docs/mp/observability.md

 ### Endpoints

-Some observer endpoints—​metrics and health—​were present in earlier releases of Helidon MP.
+Some observer endpoints metrics and health were present in earlier releases of Helidon MP.
 By default those continue to use their customary paths (`/metrics`, `/health`).
 You can customize the endpoint for each of those observers are described in the documentation for each observer.